 - Customer acquisition metrics: These are measures that show how many new customers you acquire during a certain period of time.
 For example, if 100 people sign up for your service in one month, but only 40 keep using it in 2 years’ time (and end up canceling), then this would be an acquisition metric for your business because 40 people out of 100 no longer use your product or service after 2 years.

 Data analysis is the second step in retention marketing.
-Once you’ve collected the necessary data, it’s time to analyze and see if there are any trends or patterns that might help guide your retention efforts moving forward.
+Once you’ve collected the necessary data, it’s time to analyse and see if there are any trends or patterns that might help guide your retention efforts moving forward.
 For instance, if you notice the majority of customers who use their credit card tend to spend more than those who use cash, ask yourself why that may be.

 Use data from these two steps to gain insight into what keeps your customer happy — and what may be driving them away.